Definition: Why Stainless Steel Welds Are Challenging for PAUT

 Figure 7: Angled Compression Probe on Stainless Steel Calibration Block Showing Excellent SNR and Detection of the Reference Reflectors

 The final consideration for this type of inspection is the mechanical scanner.
 Unfortunately, most weld scanners are designed to be used on carbon steel material with a magnetic wheel system.
-As stainless steel is nonmagnetic, a specifically designed scanner is required.
-The LYNCS™ is an advanced modular ultrasonic inspection scanner built for phased array (PAUT) corrosion mapping and PAUT/Time-of-Flight-Diffraction (TOFD) weld integrity assessment.
-Truly versatile, the system allows operators to switch between weld inspection and advanced corrosion mapping in less than 60 seconds.
+As stainless steel is nonmagnetic, an advanced modular ultrasonic inspection scanner built for phased array (PAUT) corrosion mapping and PAUT/Time-of-Flight-Diffraction (TOFD) is required.
+The system allows operators to switch between weld inspection and advanced corrosion mapping rapidly.

-In this instance and for pipe welds, we recommend using the LYNCS CHAIN scanner; this scanner has all the benefits of the LYNCS WI (weld inspection) but comes with a chain bolt accessory to provide stability when scanning nonmagnetic materials.
+In this instance and for pipe welds, we recommend using the chain scanner; this scanner has all the benefits of the weld inspection configuration and provides stability when scanning nonmagnetic materials.

-Beyond stainless steel, LYNCS CHAIN is applicable for high-density polyethylene (HDPE) pipework.
-Paired with world class portable PAUT instruments offering Total Focusing Method (TFM) and Plane Wave Imaging (PWI), operators can truly optimize their HDPE ultrasonic inspections.
+Beyond stainless steel, the inspection scanning solution is applicable for high-density polyethylene (HDPE) pipework.
+Paired with world class portable PAUT instruments offering Total Focusing Method (TFM) and Plane Wave Imaging (PWI) like Cypher®, operators can truly optimize their HDPE ultrasonic inspections.

 In conclusion, phased array is most certainly becoming the method of choice for weld fabrication and has replaced radiography for many inspection projects (just check out this blog on 3 weld inspection challenges solved by advanced UT in lieu of radiography).
 Although assessment is possible on non-homogenous materials, the operator must carefully select the probes, have experience in calibration requirements, and choose a scanner that provides stability and probe accuracy when the surface in nonmagnetic.